karfau/xmltest/README.md

 # xmltest

-Redistribution of <ftp://ftp.jclark.com/pub/xml/xmltest.zip> as an npm package.
+Redistribution of <ftp://ftp.jclark.com/pub/xml/xmltest.zip> as a npm package to make it easy to access the test cases from javascript.
-The linked zip file was taken from <http://www.jclark.com/xml/> which describes it's purpose and links more related resources.
+The linked zip file is from <http://www.jclark.com/xml/> which describes it's purpose and links more related resources.

 ## There is a different license for `xmltest.zip`

-It is stated as part of the `readme.html` that is contained in it:
+The zip file contains a `readme.html` that states:

 > Copyright (C) 1998 James Clark.
 All rights reserved.
 Permission is granted to copy and modify this collection in any way for internal use